 Amongst MSc Petroleum Engineering academics are distinguished researchers and lecturers, highly regarded in academia and the petroleum industry.
-The programme is also accredited by the UK Engineering Council so that graduates with appropriate first degrees and relevant professional experience qualify for the CEng (Chartered Engineer) designation.

 Chairs in MSc Petroleum Engineers

-The course is managed by Professor M. Blunt.
+The course is managed by Professor Martin Blunt.
 It is supported by over 20 specialist internal and external staff with over 160 years of cumulative industrial experience.
 The course also benefits from contributions from industry professionals.
 The course runs for 12 months and is aimed at providing the necessary background for employment in the oil and gas industry or a springboard for a research degree, as well as providing an in-depth study and consolidation for those already working in industry.

 There are three principal elements to the course: